BYLAWS of the Pacific Northwest Chapter, Incorporated

 Section 1.
 Members

-The Chapter Chair, Chair-Elect or Vice Chair, Recording Secretary, Membership Secretary, Treasurer, Immediate Past Chair, Chapter Representative, and Alternate Chapter Representative shall constitute the Executive Board.
-The Newsletter Editor shall serve as ex-officio member.
+The Chapter Chair, Chair-Elect or Vice Chair, Immediate Past Chair, Recording Secretary, Membership Secretary, Treasurer, Treasurer-Elect, Immediate Past Treasurer, Chapter Representative, and Alternate Chapter Representative shall constitute the Executive Board.

 Section 2.
 Duties